 Dr Daniel Shoskes noted in 2000 that one of the only chronic prostatitis/chronic pelvic pain syndrome (CP/CPPS) patients to have achieved a verified, long-term and complete remission is a kidney transplant patient who underwent full immunosuppression (see Palapattu GS, Shoskes DA.
 Resolution of the chronic pelvic pain syndrome after renal transplantation.
 J Urol.
 2000 Jul;164(1):127).
 Of course this treatment is not practical for the vast majority of CP/CPPS patients.

-It should be noted that this was before the Wise-Anderson protocol emerged, after which many patients report a cure or a 90%+ improvement.
-Dr Shoskes has his own dissenting view on autoimmunity and chronic prostatitis/chronic pelvic pain syndrome (CP/CPPS).
+It should be noted that this was before modern physical therapy-based treatment protocols emerged, after which many patients report a cure or a 90%+ improvement.